pyeventsourcing/eventsourcing/README.md

 Functionality such as mapping events to a database, or snapshotting, is factored as strategy objects and injected into dependents by constructor parameter.
 Application level encryption is a mapping option.

-The sequnced item persistence model allows domain events to be stored in wide variety of database services, and optionally makes use of any optimistic concurrency controls the database system may afford.
+The sequenced item persistence model allows domain events to be stored in wide variety of database services, and optionally makes use of any optimistic concurrency controls the database system may afford.